"Summits have to be climbed, because they are there!"

 In the last 25 years I wrote by the dozen technical articles for the greatest hungarian amateur magazine - RADIOTECHNIKA.

-I accept the trend, that more and more people buy the professional tools, but I try to make the most part of my station by myself.
+I accept the trend, that more and more people buy the professional devices, but I try to make the most part of my station by myself.
 Fortunately I have opportunity to construct different kind of equipments (e.g. transceivers, power amplifiers, antennas).